Height is one of the most important factors that determine how well you perform as an NBA player.

 Instead, focus on improving your skills and increasing your athletic capacity through strength training, practice, and proper nutrition.

-Should you have found this post interesting, also check out our write-up on why basketball players are tall, as well as our article on whether basketball games can end in a tie.
+Should you have found this post interesting, also check out our write-up on why basketball players are tall; why basketball players have very big shoulder muscles, as well as our article on whether basketball games can end in a tie.